Vivekogre/BranchLens/README.md

 ## Key Findings

-- **32 of 120 branches** require immediate intervention — failing on 3 or 4 operational KPIs simultaneously
+- **40 of 120 branches require immediate intervention** — failing on 3 or 4 operational KPIs simultaneously
-- **Average teller utilisation is only 29.2%** — tellers are idle more than 70% of their working day
+- **Average teller utilisation is only 29.1%** — tellers are idle more than 70% of their working day
-- **₹195 average cost per branch transaction** — with a 3.6x gap between the best (₹108) and worst (₹394) performing branches
+- **₹197 average cost per branch transaction** — with a 2.3x gap between Metro (₹139) and Rural (₹317)
-- **37% of ATM cash sits unused** — on a Metro branch loading ₹200L/month, that is ₹74L locked in a machine every month
+- **37.2% of ATM cash sits unused on average** — on a Metro branch loading ₹200L/month, that is ₹74L locked in a machine every month
-- **53 branches had at least one zero-CRM month** — RMs logged no customer interactions despite hundreds of walk-ins
+- **46 branches had at least one zero-CRM month** — RMs logged no customer interactions despite hundreds of walk-ins
-- **23 branches are deposit traps** — high deposit volumes masking critical operational failure
-- **Performance is seasonal, not improving** — costs peak in Q1 and Q4, dip mid-year, indicating a structural staffing problem
+- **Performance is seasonal, not improving** — costs peak at ₹217 in Nov/Dec, drop to ₹176 in July, indicating a structural staffing problem not a gradual improvement trend
+- **West region has the highest critical rate at 42.3%** — 11 of 26 branches require immediate action
+- **Semi-Urban tier has the highest cash idle ratio** — more idle cash than even Rural branches despite higher footfall

 ---

 ## Data Architecture

-Synthetic data was generated for four systems across 120 branches over 12 months (FY2024):
+Synthetic data generated for four systems across 120 branches over 12 months (FY2024):

 | System | Rows | What it contains |
 |--------|------|-----------------|